What are the benefits of a thermal imaging investigation of my building?

 What is a Thermal Heat Loss Survey?

 A Thermal Heat Loss Survey is a Thermographic Inspection of your property using an infrared camera to investigate the effectiveness of heat retention and identify areas where improvements could possibly be made.

-Using industry-standard Flir cameras and inspection software, our qualified thermographer drone pilots are able to detect faults within your building, highlighting areas of concern that need addressing to improve the efficiency of retaining heat and thereby lowering your heating bills and reducing your carbon emissions.
+Using industry-standard Flir cameras and thermal imaging inspection software, our qualified thermographer drone pilots are able to detect faults within your building, highlighting areas of concern that need addressing to improve the efficiency of retaining heat and thereby lowering your heating bills and reducing your carbon emissions.